vault27/Foundation/ospf.md

 - 2-Way - communication established, DR/BDR is elected, if needed
     - I have received a hello packet from a neighbor and they have acknowledged a hello from me
     - Indicated by my Router-ID in neighbor's hello packet
-- Exstart - master/slave is chosen based on Router ID - where master has higher Router-ID - First step of actual adjacency - Master chooses the starting sequence number for the Database Descriptor
-(DBD) packets that are used for actual LSA exchange
+- Exstart - master/slave is chosen based on Router ID - where master has higher Router-ID - First step of actual adjacency - Master chooses the starting sequence number for the Database Descriptor (DBD) packets that are used for actual LSA exchange
 - Exchange
     - Local link state database is sent through DBD packets
     - DBD sequence number is used for reliable acknowledgement/retransmission
-- Loading - Link State Request packets are sent to ask for more information about a particular LSA
+- Loading - LSR packets are sent to the neighbor, asking for the more recent LSAs that have been discovered (but not received) in the Exchange state
 - Full - Neighbors are fully adjacent and databases are synchronized

 To see the state of adjecency: